vwillcox/Inky-Impression-Weather-Station/README.md

 [OpenWeather](https://openweathermap.org)

 Here you need to create an account and an API key.
 Put the code into the "weather.py" file ("api_key" variable).
-You also need to set your position ("lat" and "lon" variables).
+You also need to set your location ("lat" and "lon" variables).

 The font is from David Jonathan Ross: